contributte/forms/.docs/README.md

 }
 ```

-Even better is to use factory in your custom form factory.
+Even better is to use the factory in your custom form factory.

 ```php
 namespace App\Forms;